SpredCo/spred-media-server/README.md

-# Media Service
+# Spred Media Service

-This Media Service is used by SpredCo.
+This Spred Media Service is used by SpredCo.
 This server is used to connect the [Spred Client](https://github.com/SpredCo/web-app) and the [Kurento Media Server](https://github.com/SpredCo/kurento-media-server).

 ### Installation